christianjro/hackbright-flask-intro/README.md

-Pair programming exercise for Hackbright Academy; coded with Rajee Chezhiyan
+Pair programming exercise for Hackbright Academy; coded with Rajee Chezhiyan.